c-shubh/TO-DO-list/README.md

 # TO-DO-list

-A to-do list application.
-GUI using Tkinter.
+A to-do list application which persists to-dos by serializing and storing it to the filesystem.
+GUI made using Tkinter.

 Run with: